An Analytic Hybrid Halo + Perturbation Theory Model for Small-scale Correlators: Baryons, Halos, and Galaxies: Galaxies and Satellites

 \subsection{Correlations with cosmological parameters}

 We use the LZ sample and the best-fit HZPT parameters for galaxy-matter and galaxy-galaxy two-point correlators to outline an approach to estimating a joint prior of HZPT model parameters and cosmological parameters.
-In particular, we use Sliced Iterative Generator (SIG) \cite{2020arXiv200700674D} to perform density estimation of the HZPT parameters on the set of 200 LZ correlation functions.
+In particular, we use Sliced Iterative Generator (SIG) \cite{2020arXiv200700674D} to perform density estimation using the best-fit HZPT parameters obtained from the set of 200 LZ correlation functions as training points.
 Potential analyses employing HZPT as the model for two-point correlators could then use such a density as a prior for analysis.
 Fig.~\ref{fig:density} shows projections of a reduced density (considering only $\Omega_{m}$ and $\sigma_{8}$) for HZPT parameters that vary significantly with $\Omega_{m}$ and $\sigma_{8}$.
 The fitted $R, R_{1}^{2},R_{2h}$ parameters not shown do vary significantly with $\Omega_{m}$ and $\sigma_{8}$, but have strong degeneracies with $R_{1h}$ so have been removed for visibility.
 We also note that, as mentioned in the previous section, we are usually not fitting non-perturbative effects near halo scales in the LZ sample.

 This approach trades interpolation error (as in a standard emulator) for approximation error (through density estimation) and is more flexible than a typical emulator, as one can tweak the priors manually without running a new set of expensive simulations.
 Of course, there should be a physical reason for shifting or narrowing the priors, but simply broadening the priors may account for increased uncertainty about a particular galaxy or tracer sample.
 We also anticipate that constructing such an emulator-style tool from HZPT would require fewer training samples evaluated at distinct values of cosmological parameters.
 This is because the forms of the HZPT correlators are more restrictive than the form of a typical emulator.